artainmo/machine-learning/README.md

 #### PAIRPLOT

-Pair-plots compares two features over the different classes, in a line plot and scatterplot:
+Pair-plot compares two features over the different classes, in a line plot and scatterplot:
 -Scatterplots are useful to find correlations and homogeneity between two features.
 If two features are homogenous, one of them has low predictive power and can be eliminated.
--Line plots are useful to find correlations between classes in one feature Features that are homogenous or have low variation over the classes are not interesting for AI neither as they have low predictive power.
+-Line plots are useful to find correlations between classes in one feature Features that are homogenous or have low variation over the classes are not interesting as they have low predictive power.